mediamonks/drupal-controller-annotations/README.md

 ## Warning: this module is experimental and should be considered unstable

-A Drupal port of the controller annotations from Symfony Framework [SensioLabs](https://github.com/sensiolabs/SensioFrameworkExtraBundle)
+A Drupal port of the controller annotations from [Symfony Framework](http://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/index.html)

 ## Security